Books to Learn German: Is It the Best Choice?

 You might have found out by now that I am a strong supporter of private tuition when it comes to German learning.
 And while the the books to learn German that I am going to review here are surely well produced and most likely follow some sound logic, it will turn out that working with them isn’t the best choice you can make.
-But on the other hand they are the most economical option… for the teacher slash school.
+On the other hand, they are the most economical option… for the teacher/school.

 Now let’s take a look at the content of some books to learn German that are used in language schools not only in Germany.
 I’d like to ask a few questions to begin with: